 - The necessity of the travel to achieve the anticipated benefit.

-Take this guidance into account when considering non-essential personal travel.
 Check state and territorial health department websites for the latest information and any quarantine requirements and review the resources provided by the Center for Disease Control regarding travel.

 For More Information

-If you have questions about Mason's travel policies, contact the Office of Risk Management.
+If you have questions about Mason's travel policies related to COVID, contact the Office of Risk Management.